thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-rose-from-the-dead.md

 ## The Empty Tomb - A Puzzling Absence

 One of the most immediate and striking pieces of evidence is the empty tomb.
-All four Gospel accounts (Matthew, Mark, Luke, and John) consistently report that Jesus's tomb was found empty on the first day of the week, just days after his crucifixion.
+All four Gospel accounts (Matthew, Mark, Luke and John) consistently report that Jesus's tomb was found empty on the first day of the week, just days after his crucifixion.
 This isn't a detail invented by later tradition - it's a foundational element of the earliest Christian proclamation.